Brickendonbury: Pearson renovations, farm and gardens

-The interior of the Brickendonbury Mansion as it appeared in the late 1920's.
+The interior of the Brickendonbury Mansion as it appeared in the late 1920s.

-Following George Pearson’s death in 1902, the estate passed to his son, Sir Edward Ernest Pearson, a civil engineer who also held several local offices, including Justice of the Peace for Hertfordshire, High Sheriff in 1909, and Mayor of Hertford for three years.
+Following George Pearson's death in 1902, the estate passed to his son, Sir Edward Ernest Pearson, a civil engineer who also held several local offices, including Justice of the Peace for Hertfordshire, High Sheriff in 1909, and Mayor of Hertford for three years.
 Sir Edward was known for his commitment to agricultural science and modernization.
 At Brickendonbury, he implemented progressive farming methods based on soil analysis conducted by Dr. Augustus Voelcker & Sons and pursued advanced crop cultivation techniques.
 He also raised a stud of Shire horses, and herds of Dairy Shorthorn and Devon cattle.

 To support these agricultural efforts, a dairy, constructed in 1900 and inspired by the design of the royal dairy at Sandringham, supplied produce for the household and surrounding estate.
-Later, the lodges, cottages, and Home Farm were redeveloped, and part of the farm site was eventually adapted for use as scientific laboratories, continuing the estate’s long association with applied science and experimentation.
+Later, the lodges, cottages, and Home Farm were redeveloped, and part of the farm site was eventually adapted for use as scientific laboratories, continuing the estate's long association with applied science and experimentation.

 The footbridge over the moat at Brickendonbury as it appeared in the late 1920's.
 The bridge has since been removed.

 The Pearson family significantly altered the appearance and layout of Brickendonbury during their ownership.
-They extended the mansion by rebuilding the west end of the south front, adding an additional storey, and in 1919 constructing a Jacobean-style banqueting hall, which now serves as the estate’s conference room.
+They extended the mansion by rebuilding the west end of the south front, adding an additional storey, and in 1919 constructing a Jacobean-style banqueting hall, which now serves as the estate's conference room.

 The gardens were also redesigned and enhanced.
-At the end of the moat, an ornamental rock garden was created using Pulhamite, an artificial stone developed by the firm Pulham and Son, renowned “Garden Craftsmen” based in Oxford Street, London.
-The company held Royal Warrants as gardeners to King Edward VII and King George V. At the time, Brickendonbury’s head gardener, R. Smith, was regarded as one of Britain’s leading fruit growers.
-A 1909 feature in The Gardeners’ Magazine praised the estate for “the extent, beauty, and high keeping of its gardens,” noting its national reputation for horticultural excellence.
+At the end of the moat, an ornamental rock garden was created using Pulhamite, an artificial stone developed by the firm Pulham and Son, renowned "Garden Craftsmen" based in Oxford Street, London.
+The company held Royal Warrants as gardeners to King Edward VII and King George V. At the time, Brickendonbury's head gardener, R. Smith, was regarded as one of Britain's leading fruit growers.
+A 1909 feature in The Gardeners' Magazine praised the estate for "the extent, beauty, and high keeping of its gardens", noting its national reputation for horticultural excellence.